LLC vs. Sole Proprietorship: Which Structure is the best to select?

 LLC

-• Filing dissolution paperwork if the business closes
+• Making dissolution paperwork when the business is being closed.

-How to Change a Sole Proprietorship into an LLC
+How to transform a Sole Proprietorship into an LLC

-• File Articles of Organization with your state
+• Submit Articles of Organization with your state.

 • Obtain a new EIN from the IRS